Peg (song): Music and lyrics

 "Peg" has been described by AllMusic critic Stephen Thomas Erlewine as a "sunny pop" song with "layers of jazzy vocal harmonies", while music scholar Stephen K. Valdez said it features a fusion of jazz and rock elements.
 In the opinion of jazz musician and academic Andy LaVerne, the song "has the blues at its core, though it might not be apparent at first listen".

 The song's guitar solo was attempted by seven top studio session guitarists—including Robben Ford and recurring guitarist Larry Carlton—before Jay Graydon's version became the "keeper".
-He worked on the song for about six hours before the band was satisfied.

-Graydon spoke about his famous guitar solo in a 2014 interview:

-Fortunately, I had no problems on sessions as to nailing a part, but know this—every first call studio guitarist that has played solos has been replaced by another guitarist at least once.
-It's just part of being a studio musician.
+For the first hour of the session Graydon played what he called "my 'dig me' jazz-pop stuff", but then Fagen directed him to try more of a blues approach.
+Graydon felt he could not play in a blues style over the C major 7 chord used in the song, but turned to a blues approach whenever the chord changed to G2 over B. He worked on the song for about six hours before the band was satisfied.
+According to Graydon, at the end of the session they gave no indication of whether or not they liked the solo enough to use it, and he did not find out it was on the record until he heard the song played on the radio.

 Michael McDonald provides multi-tracked backup vocals in the choruses, and keyboardist Paul Griffin can be heard talking and improvising background vocals in the final chorus and fadeout.

 Although there was speculation that the name was a reference to Broadway star and one-time Hollywood actress Peg Entwistle, in 2000 the band said the song was written about a real person but not Entwistle.
 In 2020, Donald Fagen said "There's no hidden meaning.
 We just wanted a dotted half note for that spot, and 'Peg' was short enough to fit with the music."
 Fagen added that the song "takes place at a seedy photo shoot in L.A...from the perspective of [a] jilted boyfriend."